 If a rider was first last year and wears number 1, why doesn’t last year’s second place wear number 2?

-The only rider number that indicates the placing of a rider from the previous year's race is the overall winner.
-There is no particular order for the riders from other teams.
-This rule applies to the three Grand Tours, the ProTour races and most of the other major races on the calendar.
+The only rider number that indicates the placing of a rider from the previous year’s race is the overall winner.
+There is no particular order for the riders from other teams, though it is customary for the team’s protected GC rider to also wear the dossard that ends in a one – 11, 31 181, etc.